TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

   def getUniqueID: String
 }
 ```
-SnappyData attempts to resolve the grid for the region using existing **ConnectionPools**.
+TIBCO ComputeDB attempts to resolve the grid for the region using existing **ConnectionPools**.
 If it is not successful, it checks with the available resolvers by invoking **getGridForRegion**.
 The resolver returns null, if it cannot resolve the grid.

-The **GridResolver** implementation should be packaged in a jar which is loaded by SnappyData using **ServiceLoader** API of java.
+The **GridResolver** implementation should be packaged in a jar which is loaded by TIBCO ComputeDB using **ServiceLoader** API of java.
 The jar should also include the following file along with the described path:</br>**META-INF/services/io.snappydata.spark.gemfire.connector.grids.GridResolver**</br>
 This file should contain the fully qualified class name of the custom **GridResolver**.

 !!!Note
 	The name of the file should be **io.snappydata.spark.gemfire.connector.grids.GridResolver**.

-To initialize the GemFire connector and enable its functions in SnappyData, you must include the following import statement before creating the external table:
+To initialize the GemFire connector and enable its functions in TIBCO ComputeDB, you must include the following import statement before creating the external table:

 ```
 import io.snappydata.spark.gemfire.connector
 ```
 <a id= accessingdatafromgemfire> </a>
 ## Accessing Data from GemFire
-In SnappyData applications, you can create external tables that represent GemFire regions and run SQL queries against GemFire.
+In TIBCO ComputeDB applications, you can create external tables that represent GemFire regions and run SQL queries against GemFire.
 For accesing data from GemFire, you must first expose the GemFire regions:

 You can use any the following options to expose GemFire regions: